Data definition language

-In the context of SQL, data definition or data description language (DDL) is a syntax for creating and modifying database objects such as tables, indices, and users.
+In the context of SQL, data definition language (DDL) is a syntax for creating and modifying database objects such as tables, indices, and users.
 DDL statements are similar to a computer programming language for defining data structures, especially database schemas.
 Common examples of DDL statements include CREATE, ALTER, and DROP.
 If you see a .ddl file, that means the file contains a statement to create a table.
 Oracle SQL Developer contains the ability to export from an ERD generated with Data Modeler to either a .sql file or a .ddl file.

 History

 The concept of the data definition language and its name was first introduced in relation to the Codasyl database model, where the schema of the database was written in a language syntax describing the records, fields, and sets of the user data model.
 Later it was used to refer to a subset of Structured Query Language (SQL) for declaring tables, columns, data types and constraints.
 SQL-92 introduced a schema manipulation language and schema information tables to query schemas.
 These information tables were specified as SQL/Schemata in SQL:2003.
 The term DDL is also used in a generic sense to refer to any formal language for describing data or information structures.